 There are several constraints which impede the implementation of the alternative farming system in arid region (Bhati, 1995).
 Beside climatic constraints, the uncontrolled and free grazing after harvest of Kharif crop is major handicap for the adoption and development of these production systems.
 Further long gestation period i.e. considerable time lag between investment and return also a reason of apathy among farmers towards adoption of these systems.
-Lack of co-ordination of different agricultural and rural development professionals about farming system perspective is another important bottleneck for fostering these programmes.
+Lack of co-ordination of different agricultural and rural development agencies coupled with lack of orientation of research and development professionals about farming system perspective is another important bottleneck for fostering these programmes.
 There are also lack of suitable policy to implement these systems at larger scale and harmonizing with other agricultural and rural development policies and programmes.